Configure Your Settings

 - Impact: Affects initial data synchronization with accounting software

-Margin Scheme Settings (EU Only)
+Margin Scheme Settings for EU

 This section only appears if you've selected an EU country and is essential for second-hand goods sellers.